-Similar to p values (Gigerenzer, 2018), when a rule-of-thumb becomes an important criterion for the publishability of findings, the pressure to meet the criterion mounts.
+Similar to p values, when a rule-of-thumb becomes an important criterion for the publishability of findings, the pressure to meet the criterion mounts (Gigerenzer, 2018).
 This can be desirable, if the criterion itself is an indicator of quality, and the strategies scientists use to meet it increase the robustness of research, for example increasing sample sizes to improve precision of estimates.
 However, if the metric can also be inflated illegitimately or “hacked,” some researchers will do so, wittingly or unwittingly.
-Provided such hacks are cost-efficient, they will spread at the expense of the qualities actually sought to improve (Bakker et al., 2012; Smaldino & McElreath, 2016).
+Provided such hacks are cost-efficient, they will spread at the expense of the qualities actually sought (Bakker et al., 2012; Smaldino & McElreath, 2016).
 One way in which hacking of metrics can become apparent is when the distribution of the aggregated metric deviates from plausible statistical distributions.
 For instance, Masicampo and Lalande (2012) observed, as they called it, “a peculiar prevalence of p values just below .05” in published research articles in three leading psychology journals.
 Hartgerink et al. (2016) provided additional evidence for an over-abundance of barely significant p values in some journals and biased reporting of p values across all journals, using a much larger sample of articles and journals (i.e., all articles published in APA journals from 1985-2013).
 There has been debate about whether publication bias alone is a sufficient explanation of these over-abundances (Lakens, 2015a, 2015b).
-Regardless of the specific cause or causes, distortions in the distributions of published estimates bias inferences.
+Regardless of the specific cause or causes, distortions in the distributions of published estimates of any coefficient bias inferences or decisions made on the basis of them.

 The use of α shares several similarities with p values: it and its rules of thumb appear to be used for decision-making purposes.
-The incentive structures in scientific publishing reward reporting some results over others, and references to pressure on researchers to obtain estimates that meet the threshold of .70 without further consideration of the implications of reliability date back at least 25 years (Schmitt, 1996).
-Anecdotal reports of α-hacking - illegitimate tricks to inflate α - abound.
-Analogously to how analytic flexibility allows for p-hacking (Simmons, Nelson, & Simonsohn, 2011), measurement flexibility allows for α-hacking (Elson, 2019; Flake & Fried, 2020).
-Measurement flexibility has already been shown to be prevalent, for example Cortina et al. (2020) found that, among 3,334 multi-item self-report scales, 13% were reported to have been modified in some way, the most common of which was item dropping (37% of cases).
-82% of modifications were rated as being major changes with problematic psychometric implications.
-Elsewhere, Heggestad et al. (2019) found that, among 2,088 scales, 46% were reported to have been adapted, yet evidence to support the validity of the adapted scales was presented in only 23% of modified scales.
-In their second study, Heggestad et al. (2019) also observed that even among five specific and well-established scales item-dropping occurred between 18 to 64% of the time.
-More worryingly, both of these studies can only speak to transparently reported alterations.
-Unreported or underreported modifications are both difficult to quantify, and have additional hidden and deleterious impacts on validity (Elson, 2019; Flake et al., 2022).
+The incentive structures in scientific publishing reward reporting some results over others, and references to pressure on researchers to obtain estimates that meet the threshold of .70 without further consideration of the implications of reliability date back at least 30 years (Cortina, 1993; Schmitt, 1996).
+When measures are altered ad hoc after seeing the results with the goal or effect of increasing in-sample α estimates, this conditions the analytic choices on the results and is likely to overfit to the in-sample data, making it less likely that these apparent increases in α will be reproduced in new samples.
+This is what we describe as α-hacking.